KritikaSawhney/pdf-chat-ai/README.md

 # Chat with your PDFs

-This app allows you to chat with your PDFs.
+This app allows you to chat with your PDFs effectively.

 <img src="https://s9.gifyu.com/images/SVJIG.gif" alt="app demo" width=600>